Here are a few of the most commonly asked questions that we receive from our customers.

 Will the light, or white balsamic vinegars, change color?

-The “Extra” in EVOO represents the absolute highest grade for olive oil--the best you can buy.
+The “extra" in extra virgin olive oil represents the absolute highest grade for olive oilthe best you can buy.
 Virgin oil is classified "extra" when it has less than .8% free oleic acid.
+Check out this blog article to learn more about extra virgin olive oil.

 Olive oil should be stored in a cool, dark place.
 Well-controlled pantry conditions are recommended.
 Light and heat are two of the primary enemies of olive oil.
 Packaging in dark glass is also important to shield olive oil from UV rays and light.
 Do not refrigerate.